Are your Pharmacy labels secure enough to prevent counterfeiting?

 The primary objective is for prescribers to be easily able to tell if the packaging has been tampered with.

-If you had thought this is a non-issue, the World Health Organisation might help you to think again with this article: Growing threat from counterfeit medicines
+If you had thought this is a non-issue, the World Health Organisation might help you to think again with this article: The growing threat from counterfeit medicines

 What about us?